SWFLSec/swflsec.github.io/hackation/registration.md

   <a href="speakers">Speakers</a> |
   <a href="schedule">Schedule</a> |
   <a href="villages">Villages</a> |
-  <a href="call-for-presentations">Call for Presentations</a> |
-  <a href="call-for-volunteers">Call for Volunteers</a> |
+  <a href="ctf">Capture the Flag</a> |
   <a href="https://forms.gle/BJsMjZXm45aiE7qm8">Contact Us</a>
 </div>

-Registration is now open!
+The event has sold out, thank you everyone who has registered!
 This is an in-person only event capped at 75 attendees.
 Register at our [Eventbrite](https://www.eventbrite.com/e/hackation-2024-come-for-the-hacks-stay-for-the-beaches-tickets-909055097267?aff=oddtdtcreator) page.